Why consult?

 Bursitis is an inflammation of the bursa, a small fluid-filled pad located in the joint.
 The bursa reduces the friction between the tendons and the bones of the knee.
 This type of injury can be caused by a fall on the joint, prolonged compression (for example, staying on the knees for a long time) or repeated and unusual muscle contraction.

-How to know if you have knee tendinitis?
+How do you know if it’s knee tendinitis?

 When a meniscus is torn, the pain is often at the joint, where the femur and tibia meet.
 In some cases, this pain may spread over a larger area.
 You might also feel a lock in your knee, another common symptom of a torn meniscus.